 CCRC means a Continuing Care Retirement Community, the most flexible, long-term choice for both active independent living and future health care.
 A CCRC offers independent living residential options that can include apartments and patio homes on a campus that also provides comprehensive services and amenities, educational and social activities, wellness programs and priority access to on-site health care services.
 Today, many CCRCs are referred to as LifePlan Communities – a new name for the same array of services as a CCRC.

-Healthy seniors who can live independently can choose a fun and fulfilling CCRC lifestyle.
+Active seniors can choose a fun and fulfilling CCRC lifestyle.
 As a community member, they’ll benefit from a variety of convenient services, including cooking, cleaning and home maintenance, taken care of for them while they turn their attention to doing what they like to do.
 This lifestyle offers opportunities to socialize with friends and participate in a variety of programs such as fitness, arts, cultural, educational, spiritual and culinary events.

 A Life Care community is a CCRC that offers complete access to full-service housing options and a wide range of premium amenities and services, plus complete on-site long-term health care.
 Through a one-time entrance fee and monthly service fee, the resident has a home for life, guaranteed.
-If the need arises for assisted living, memory support or skilled nursing, the resident may transfer to the appropriate level of care at substantially discounted, predictable rates for as long as care is needed.
-The benefit of a Life Care residency agreement is that – except for annual increases in monthly service fees charged to all community residents – those who opt for Life Care know they can count on high-quality care, all available on the same community campus – at substantially discounted, predictable rates for the rest of their lives, and they’ll generally be paying far less than they would on the open market for these services.
+If the need arises for assisted living, memory support or skilled nursing, the resident may transfer to the appropriate level of care for as long as care is needed.
+Those who opt for Life Care know they can count on high-quality care, all available on the same community campus – at substantially discounted, predictable rates for the rest of their lives.
+Plus, they’ll generally be paying far less than they would on the open market for these services.
 Therefore, they know where they’ll get this care, who’ll provide it and how much it will cost.